Holiday Cottage in Newquay

 Facilities & Services

-Heating is via oil fired central heating and the wood burning stove.
+Heating is via electric underfloor heating.
 The kitchen has a range of equipment.
-There is a electric range cooker with grill and double electric oven, microwave, toaster, kettle, fridge / freezer and dishwasher.
-There is a separate utility area with a washing machine.
-The sitting room area has a flat screen digital TV & DVD player.
-There is WiFi available at the property.
-There is an iron & ironing board.
+There are an electric oven and hob, microwave, toaster, kettle, under counter fridge and dishwasher.
+There is a separate utility accessed externally from the ground floor with a washing machine tumble dryer and freezer.
+The sitting room area and both bedrooms have flat screen, digital, Smart TVs.
+There is unlimited WiFi available at the property.
+There is an iron & a hairdryer.

 Electricity, heating, bed linen and towels are all included but you will need to provide your own beach towels.
-A couple of baskets of wood are provided on arrival; thereafter wood is available locally.
-Towels can be hired from the owner upon request.
-There are 2/3 parking spaces off road.
-Up to 4 well behaved dogs will be permitted at no extra charge.
-Regrettably no smoking is allowed.
-There is a cot & high chair available.
+There are 2/3 parking spaces off-road.
+Dogs are not accepted at Penrose Lodge.
+Regrettably, no smoking is allowed.

 General Booking Information